A Convex Obstacle Avoidance Formulation: Preliminaries

-MIP algorithms include the linear (MILP) and nonlinear (MINLP) variants.
-Starting with MILP, modern applicable algorithms consist of \textit{branch-and-cut} methods, a hybrid of branch-and-bound and cutting-plane algorithms, supplemented by various heuristics to improve convergence speed \cite{Conforti2014IntegerProgramming}.
-Proof of global convergence is provided in \cite{Conforti2014IntegerProgramming} (Lemma 1.3).
+Mixed Integer Programming (MIP) algorithms includes both the MILP and MINLP variants.
+Modern MILP solvers rely on \textit{branch-and-cut} methods, combining branch-and-bound and cutting-plane techniques, supplemented by heuristics to accelerate convergence \cite{Conforti2014IntegerProgramming}.
+Global convergence is guaranteed \cite{Conforti2014IntegerProgramming}, but worst-case complexity remains NP-hard.
+For binary variables, the worst-case bound number of branch-and-bound nodes is \( 2^n \) \cite{Balakrishnan1991BranchSystems}, illustrating the exponential scaling.

-In terms of complexity, all MIP problems are known to be NP-hard \cite{Conforti2014IntegerProgramming}, implying nondeterministic convergence rates.
-Nonetheless, algorithms like branch-and-bound and cutting planes are proven to converge in a finite number of iterations under mild assumptions, particularly for bounded variable domains \cite{Conforti2014IntegerProgramming}, \cite{Balakrishnan1991BranchSystems}, and \cite{Gomory1958AnPrograms}.
-Additionally, a worst-case bound can be established, for example, in binary integer problems where \( z_j \in \{0,1\} \) for \( j = 1, \ldots, n \), the worst-case number of nodes explored by a branch-and-bound algorithm is \( 2^n \) \cite{Balakrishnan1991BranchSystems}.

 For MINLPs, \cite{Lee2011MixedProgramming} provides a comprehensive review of algorithms developed for both convex and nonconvex problems.
 Convex MINLPs inherit many of the favorable properties of MILPs.
-For example, results like Lemma 1.3 in \cite{Conforti2014IntegerProgramming} can be extended to convex MINLPs \cite{DelPia2012OnProgramming} and the finite convergence of branch-and-bound also holds under certain assumptions \cite{Balakrishnan1991BranchSystems}, \cite{Belotti2013Mixed-integerOptimization}.
-In practice, convex MINLPs are often solved using adaptations of MILP techniques.
-For instance, NLP-based branch-and-bound (NLP-BB) algorithms \cite{Gupta1985BranchProgramming}, \cite{Quesada1992AnProblems}.
+Lemma 1.3 in \cite{Conforti2014IntegerProgramming} can be extended to convex MINLPs \cite{DelPia2012OnProgramming} and the finite convergence of branch-and-bound holds under certain assumptions \cite{Balakrishnan1991BranchSystems, Belotti2013Mixed-integerOptimization}.
+Algorithms for MILP are adapted for MINLP, for instance, NLP-based branch-and-bound (NLP-BB) algorithms \cite{Gupta1985BranchProgramming, Quesada1992AnProblems}.

 Nonconvex MINLPs pose significantly greater challenges.
-Except for a few special cases, algorithms no longer guarantee global optimality, and often only find locally optimal or $\varepsilon$-optimal solutions, assuming they converge at all \cite{Liberti2008IntroductionOptimization}.
-Common algorithms used for convex MINLP, such as NLP-BB, are also applied to nonconvex problems.
-In practice, however, modern solvers such as \cite{Bonami2008AnPrograms} and \cite{Byrd2006Knitro:Optimization} only provide heuristics, that is, they \textit{may} find a locally optimal solution.
-Another notable algorithm specifically designed for nonconvex MINLP is spatial branch-and-bound (sBB) \cite{Ryoo1995GlobalDesign}; however, its properties are similar to variants of NLP-BB for MINLP.
+Global optimality is rarely guaranteed, and solvers typically return only locally optimal or $\varepsilon$-optimal solutions, assuming they converge at all \cite{Liberti2008IntroductionOptimization, Bonami2008AnPrograms, Byrd2006Knitro:Optimization}.